Wilfred/wilfred.github.com/_posts/2018-01-06-the-emacs-guru-guide-to-key-bindings.markdown

 Mnemonics are a really effective way of memorising things.
-If you can remember the name of the command, you can probably remember the keybinding too.
+If you can remember the name of the command, you can probably remember the key binding too.

-## Organised Keybindings
+## Organised Key Bindings

 Many Emacs movement commands are laid out in a consistent pattern.